(You're the) Devil in Disguise: Other versions

 A cover version by Trisha Yearwood appears on the Honeymoon in Vegas soundtrack, which consists mainly of covers of Presley songs.
-Punk rock band The Misfits covered the song on the extended edition of their 2003 album Project 1950, which also contained a cover of Presley's "(Marie's the Name) His Latest Flame".
+Punk rock band the Misfits covered the song on the extended edition of their 2003 album Project 1950, which also contained a cover of Presley's "(Marie's the Name) His Latest Flame".
 Karel Gott recorded the song in 2012.
 The Residents, Tom Green, Ronnie McDowell, Showaddywaddy, and Peter Kraus have also recorded the song.
 Scotty Moore and D.J.
 Fontana have performed the song live in concert.

-In 1977, Finnish band Kontra covered the song in Finnish (as "Nainen valepuvussa") on their debut album Ei kontrollia.
+In 1977, Finnish band Kontra, in Finnish (as "Nainen valepuvussa") placed it on their debut album Ei kontrollia.